John Medinger: Post-politics

 Medinger worked at the University of Wisconsin–La Crosse as an associate lecturer of political science.

 Medinger then served as a member of the La Crosse County Board from 2006 until the spring of 2012.
 He also served as United States Senator Herb Kohl's La Crosse area representative.
 Then he was hired to be United States Senator Tammy Baldwin's La Crosse's area representative.
 Medinger retired from that position on February 20, 2017.

+John was names Marshal of the 133rd La Crosse Labor Day Parade and Festival held on Monday, September 2, 2024, in recognition of his lifelong commitment to working families in the Coulee Region and beyond.